MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 ##### Recommendations

-- When a low-latency communication path is required between VMs, use affinity rules to keep the VMs on the same host.
+- When a low-latency communication path is required between VMs, use placement policy affinity rules to keep the VMs on the same host.
-- Use VM-to-VM affinity when VMs that support your application need fault tolerance, or when you want to optimize host performance through resource distribution.
+- Use placement policy VM-VM affinity when VMs that support your application need fault tolerance, or when you want to optimize host performance through resource distribution.
-- For VMs that are deployed with high availability or clustering within Azure VMware Solution, create anti-affinity rules to keep those VMs apart and on separate hosts.
+- For VMs that are deployed with high availability or clustering within Azure VMware Solution, create placement policy VM-VM anti-affinity rules to keep those VMs apart and on separate hosts.

 ## Deploy VMware vSAN